LawleyFall2017/230-fall2017/weekly_materials/week2/advancedMarkupExercise.md

 Now you've got a wikipedia link at the top, and two non-wikipedia links in the references.

-We'll start with the code to add the image after all links:
+We'll start with the code to add the icon after all links:

 ```
 a[href^="http"]:after {